bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-HelloWorldPart1.md

 {% include globals %}

-The purpose of this tutorial is to give you an introduction to the client api and some of the basic concepts behind Photon.
+The purpose of this tutorial is to give you an introduction to the client API and some of the basic concepts behind Photon.
 The tutorial is divided in parts.
 We begin with a very simple demo which will be refactored to more usable code step by step while digging deeper into the different concepts of Photon.